 All applicants must meet the following requirements before entry: Applicants must have A level Chemistry, which is less than seven years old at the proposed date of entry to Cambridge, and an A level in one of Biology/Human Biology, Physics or Mathematics.
 However, most successful applicants have at least three A levels at grade A* or A in addition to meeting the requirements in science/mathematics.
 Applicants additionally need a good BA Honours Degree, in any discipline, with a 2.1 or above.

-Applicants holding or sitting qualifications they believe to be comparable to the A-levels listed will need to demonstrate, convincingly, that those qualifications involve an appropriate level of scientific and mathematical understanding, and are advised to contact us for guidance.
+Applicants holding or sitting qualifications they believe to be comparable to the A-levels listed above will need to demonstrate, convincingly, that those qualifications involve an appropriate level of scientific and mathematical understanding, and are advised to contact us for guidance.
 Information on international A level equivalent qualifications can be found here.

 It should be stressed that the course requirements represent a minimum or threshold standard; most successful applicants have A*AA at A-level, or equivalent, as well as an excellent record at University.